Indian (1996 film)

-Indian is a 1996 Indian Tamil-language vigilante action film directed by Shankar, who wrote the script with dialogues by Sujatha, and produced by A. M. Rathnam.
-The film stars Kamal Haasan in dual roles, alongside Manisha Koirala, Urmila Matondkar, Sukanya, Manorama, Goundamani, Senthil, Nedumudi Venu, Kasthuri, Nizhalgal Ravi and Ajay Rathnam.
-It is the first instalment in the Indian film series.
+Indian is a 1996 Indian Tamil-language vigilante action film directed by Shankar and produced by Sri Surya Movies.
+The film stars Kamal Haasan in dual roles as a retired vigilante who seeks to eradicate corruption in India, and his son who lives by corruption.
+Manisha Koirala, Urmila Matondkar, Sukanya, Manorama, Goundamani, Senthil, Nedumudi Venu, Kasthuri, Nizhalgal Ravi and Ajay Rathnam appear in pivotal roles.
 The music was composed by A. R. Rahman, while cinematography and editing were handled by Jeeva and B. Lenin-V. T. Vijayan.
-In the film, Senapathy, a retired freedom fighter rebels against corruption in India, which puts him in conflict with his son Chandru, who lives by corruption.

-Indian was released on 9 May 1996 worldwide and became the highest-grossing Tamil film upon release.
-It was selected by India as its entry for the Best Foreign Language Film for the Academy Awards in 1996, but was not nominated.
-The film won three National Film Awards, including Best Actor (Kamal Haasan), two South Filmfare Awards and two Tamil Nadu State Film Awards.
+Indian was released on 9 May 1996 and became the highest-grossing Tamil film upon release.
+It also helped popularise varma kalai, the martial art practised by the title character.
+The film was selected by India as its entry for the Best Foreign Language Film for the Academy Awards in 1996, but was not nominated.
+It won three National Film Awards, including Best Actor (Haasan), two South Filmfare Awards and two Tamil Nadu State Film Awards.
 It was partially reshot in Hindi as Hindustani with Manorama being replaced by Aruna Irani and released on 23 August 1996.
-A sequel titled Indian 2 was released in 2024 and a third film Indian 3 is in production.
+A sequel titled Indian 2 was released in 2024.

 Plot

-A series of killings takes place at Avadi in the same pattern within a few months; stabbing by a knife and the victim becoming paralysed before dying.
-The Chennai Police Department in liaison with the CBI form a joint team led by Krishnaswamy to nab the killer.
-They scrutinise the evidences and narrow down the killer by his age, which should be more than 70 based on the writing style of a letter left behind by the killer while killing an officer in the government treasury.
-The old man is later revealed to be Senapathy, a retired Indian freedom fighter and a member of Indian National Army led by Subhas Chandra Bose, for threatening a poor old woman to bribe him to hand over compensation amount of ₹10000 given by the government as her husband was killed in a riot.

-Chandrabose "Chandru", a small-time broker stationed outside the Regional Transport Office at Chennai, and his assistant Subbaiah aid people in bribing the right officials inside the RTO in getting permits and licenses.
-At the same time Chandru's girlfriend Aishwarya, an animal rights activist, also comes into conflict with Sapna, the daughter of Secretary of Transportation.
-Chandru attempts to win over Sapna and her family to secure a job as a brake inspector at the same RTO.
-Aishwarya is irked by the fact that Sapna and her mother are exploiting Chandru's situation, getting him to do household chores.
-Sapna falls in love with Chandru, but she realises Chandru and Aishwarya's love and keeps her feelings as a secret.